 Mix everything together.

-Pour the pumpkin bars mix into a greased and floured casserole dish.
+Pour the pumpkin bars mix into a prepared pan.

-You can either use a casserole dish or a jelly roll pan for this mix.
+You can either use a casserole dish or a 15 inch by 10 inch jelly roll pan for this mix.

 Bake for 35 to 40 minutes or until the cake tester comes out clean.

-If you don’t have a cake tester, just use a knife.
+If you don’t have a cake tester, just use a knife or toothpick.
 If it comes out clean, you’re in great shape!

 Your kitchen should smell pretty amazing by now.
 Better than any candle could ever do.